-GPU VRAM: The Graphics Card's Dedicated Memory
+GPU VRAM: Dedicated Memory for Graphics Cards

 I was excitingly coding to run an AI model (Stable Diffusion) on my local machine.